Amit Kothari

 Getting Claude working perfectly feels like a victory.
 Marketing loves it.
 Engineering copies the prompt.
 Sales tweaks it for their use case.
 Three months later, nobody can explain why the outputs feel off.

 This plays out at almost every mid-size company I work with.
-And honestly, it frustrates me every time.
+And it frustrates me every time.
 Not because it’s surprising, but because it’s so preventable.

 Why prompts become a mess so fast